 top of page

-Her study has been selected for international conferences and symposiums, such as Society for Cinema and Media Studies 2024 conferenceAssociation for Asian Studies 2022 and the EYE International Conference 2022.
-She contributed a peer-reviewed chapter in the book The 70s Bi-weekly: Autonomous Media, Social Activism and Alternative Cultural Production in 1970s Hong Kong, published by HKU Press in 2023.
-Her first peer-reviewed journal paper is published on Modernism/modernity Print Plus in 2024.
+Her academic contributions have been showcased at international conferences and symposiums, such as the Society for Cinema and Media Studies (SCMS) 2024 conference, the Association for Asian Studies (AAS) 2022, and the XXVIII Visible Evidence Conference (2022).
+Furthermore, Choi has authored a chapter in the book The 70s Bi-weekly: Autonomous Media, Social Activism and Alternative Cultural Production in 1970s Hong Kong (HKU Press, 2023) and a journal paper in the special issue of Global South Cinephilias on Modernism/modernity Print Plus (Apr 2024).
+She is also a co-editor of a forthcoming special issue, “Post-2019 Hong Kong Cinema: Paradox and Polarization,” in the Journal of Chinese Cinema.
+She is currently working on a forthcoming Hong Kong film anthology.

 a02eaf38-e039-47e1-b105-c421617763f7.jpg